shrutiahuja/shrutiahuja.github.io/_publications/2024-03-25-simultaneous.md

 title: "Simultaneous microbial capture and nucleic acid extraction from wastewater with minimal pre-processing and high recovery efficiency"
 collection: publications
 category: manuscripts
-permalink: /publication/2024-03-25-simultaneous.md
+permalink: /publication/2024-03-25-simultaneous/
 excerpt: 'Low-cost, rapid lab-developed methods to concentrate and isolate nucleic acids from different microbes such as SARS-CoV-2, pepper mild mottle virus (PMMoV), bacteriophage Phi6, and E. coli from wastewater samples with minimal or no sample pre-processing. '
 date: 2024-03-25
-venue: 'Science of The Total Environment'
+venue: 'Science of the Total Environment'
 paperurl: 'https://doi.org/10.1016/j.scitotenv.2024.170347'
 citation: 'Ahuja, S., Tallur, S., & Kondabagil, K. Simultaneous microbial capture and nucleic acid extraction from wastewater with minimal pre-processing and high recovery efficiency.
 Science of The Total Environment, 918, 170347 (2024).'
 ---